 You may have heard that mosaic wall art can be tough – but why is it so durable?
 Unlike other art forms that need special care and preferably climate-controlled surroundings, the materials that are used in mosaic tiles have already been through a process that makes them exceptionally resistant to heat, moisture, and other environmental conditions.
 They have, literally, been through fire already!

-If you’re worried about how well mosaic tiles can hold up, remember that they are commonly used for floors, exterior wall decoration, swimming pools, showers, tabletops, and kitchen backsplashes.
+If you’re worried about how well mosaic tiles can hold up, remember that they are commonly used for floors, exterior wall decoration, swimming pool mosaics, showers, tabletops, and kitchen mosaic backsplashes.
 There are fine examples of tile work that are centuries old!